Tax Avoidance vs Tax Evasion

 Since it is not a US corporation and does not operate in the United States, the Corporation is not subject to US tax law.
 Issues such as Mandated Salary, Earnings and Profit (E&P), Accumulated Earnings Tax (AET) and other very boring corporate tax laws are not applicable.

-Is this legal?
 Yes, under most situations it would be.
-Presuming the Corporation is acting properly under its own jurisdiction, the United States does not have authority over the Corporation.
-Therefore, reasonable salary and other related issues that oftentimes impact S-corporations and C-Corporations in the United States may not impact the foreign corporations.
+Presuming the Corporation is acting properly under its own jurisdiction and not the U.S., the United States does not have authority over the corporation.

 If the corporation begins to purchase US Situs or make US investments, the rules may change.
 But with its current status as a foreign corporation, in which David holds a minority interest, which does not operate in the United States, or own any US assets (and is not a controlled foreign corporation) it may mean that there is no tax liability to David unless he receives income.